darsa-group/darsa-group.github.io/content/home/banner.md

 active = true  # Activate this widget? true/false
 weight = 1  # Order that this section will appear.

-title = "The Digital Approaches for Resilient and Sustainable Agriculture (DARSA) Group is starting"
+title = "PhD opportunity"
-#subtitle = ""
+subtitle = "Hierarchical Deep Learning to Improve Automatic Classification of Pests and Biodiversity Monitoring in Agroecosystems""

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.